sonnyksimon/sonnyksimon/usesthis.md

 ---
 layout: blank
 ---

-## Who are you, and what do you do?

-I'm [Sonny Kothapally](http://sonnyksimon.com).
-I write stuff, in code for the most part and in prose otherwise.

 ## What hardware do you use?

 I bought a [Lenovo IdeaPad 330](http://en.wikipedia.org/wiki/IdeaPad#IdeaPad_300_Series), the cheapest Lenovo I could find which still had decent build quality.
 Lenovos seem the best ones to get if you're not going to go for a MacBook.
 Data is scattered over multiple SD cards and hard drives, with huge overlaps.
 I like to keep multiple copies just in case something starts failing.